elixir-ecto/ecto/guides/howtos/Replicas and dynamic repositories.md

 ## Testing replicas

-While all of the work we have done os far should fully work in development and production, it may not be enough for tests.
+While all of the work we have done so far should fully work in development and production, it may not be enough for tests.
 Most developers testing Ecto applications are using a sandbox, such as the [Ecto SQL Sandbox](https://hexdocs.pm/ecto_sql/Ecto.Adapters.SQL.Sandbox.html).

 When using a sandbox, each of your tests run in an isolated and independent transaction.
 Once the test is done, the transaction is rolled back.
 Which means we can trivially revert all of the changes done in a test in a very performant way.